-Head of Chambers: Charles Gibson QC
+Head of Chambers: Charles Gibson KC

 Senior Practice Manager: Daniel Kemp

 Henderson Chambers provides advice and representation over a wide range of practice areas and market sectors.
 The main focus is civil and commercial litigation including international and domestic group actions.
 Chambers is recognised as a leading set, in group actions, product liability, commercial dispute resolution health and safety, inquests and public inquiries, consumer law, European, environmental law and public procurement.
 Additional practice areas with leading silks and junior rankings, include: insurance law, insolvency, information technology, professional discipline, local government, and real estate.